Colonia Guerrero: History

 The cemetery belonging to Santa Maria La Redonda still existed at that time, which was primarily used to bury people of few means.
 However, a few notable people were also buried here including President Melchor Múzquiz and the last viceroy of New Spain, María de Josefa Sánchez Barriga y Blanco de O’Donojú.
 Antonio Lopez de Santa Anna also buried the leg he lost in Veracruz during the Pastry War, but it was removed from here sometime later.
 After the cemetery was closed, it was eventually redeveloped and became the site of the Hosteria de Santo Tómas de Villa nueva and today it is the Hotel Cortés, the Hospital de San Hipolito and the Temple of San Juan de Dios on Hidalgo Street.

 The first urban train in Mexico City passed through this area, heading north to the Villa of Guadalupe and operated in the mid 19th century.
 At the beginning of the 20th century, electric trolleys were introduced, with two lines passing through here, one providing service from between San Juan and Lerdo and the other between the Zócalo and ending here.
 In the second half of the 20th century, Avenida Hidalgo and Santa Maria La Redonda Streets were widened, and Paseo de la Reforma was extended north.
 By 1979, three main arteries passed through here called Eje Guerrero, Eje Mosquesta and Eje Central Lazaro Cardenas.
 This transformed what used to be a quiet residential area.

 From the 1930s to 1994 the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" (National School of Painting, Sculpture and Engraving) was located in the Callejón de la Esmeralda in the colonia, today named Calle San Fernando.

+Crime

-Today the colonia is considered to be one of the most dangerous in the Cuauhtémoc borough, with a number of high-profile murders and gangland-style executions in 2010.
+The colonia is considered to be one of the most dangerous in the Cuauhtémoc borough, with a number of high-profile murders and gangland-style executions in 2010.
 Crime statistics here are more than 50% more than average, mostly consisting of robbery, family violence, home invasion and drug sales.
-The most dangerous streets, according to the Procuraduría General de Justicia del Distrito Federal, are Estrella, Zarco, Degollado, Sol, Luna y Magnolia, Eje Central and Paseo de la Reforma.
+The most dangerous streets are Estrella, Zarco, Degollado, Sol, Luna y Magnolia, Eje Central and Paseo de la Reforma, according to the Procuraduría General de Justicia del Distrito Federal.